Urinary Tract Infection – Causes, Symptoms, and Treatment

 Symptoms of UTI

 UTI can happen in both men and women.
-UTI symptoms in men are different from those in women.
-Let's see the symptoms of Urinary Tract Infection in men and women separately-
+UTI or urinary tract infection symptoms in men are different from those in women.
+Let’s see the symptoms of Urinary Tract Infection in men and women separately-

 What causes UTI in women: